 Pond’s Dreamflower Powder: “to mist your face with soft enchantment … to give you a ‘dream girl’ complexion … and keep it that way.”
 Shades: Dusk Rose, Dark Rachel, Natural, Rose Cream, Rachel, Brunette, Mocha, Camellia, Peach.

 Pond’s Make-up Pat cake make-up: “Easy way to a smooth, flawless looking complexion.
 Exquisite glowing shades.
 Stays on! ” Shades: Natural, Brunette, Dark Rachel, Rachel, Peach.

 Pond’s Angel Face compact powder: “A sensational new make-up that’s easier to apply—no water, no greasy fingertips.
 And it stays on longer than powder!
 A smoothing ‘cling’ ingredient is pressure-fused into Angel Face.
 Makes it go on evenly—stay on.”
 Shades: Blonde Angel, Ivory Angel, Pink Angel, Tawny Angel, Bronze Angel, Blushing Angel, Gypsy, Golden Angel.

 Pond’s Lips lipstick: “blended scientifically to keep their warm, rich tones in the broad sunlight or under the glare of electric lights … as alluring by day as by night.”
 Shades: Honey, Rascal Red, Dark Secret, Heart Beat, Natural.
 Later shades: Beau Bait, Black Blaze, Dither, Heart Throb, Blue Fire.

 Pond’s Cheeks rouge: “blend a little … up around the cheekbones and over the eyes—very youthifying, the ‘reflected glow’ of rouge used this way.”
-Shades: Matched Lips lipsticks.
+Shades: Same as for Lips lipsticks.

-By the 1950s Pond’s was firmly situated in the middle to lower end of the cosmetic market.
-One way to survive in this market was to be large and it was perhaps because of this that it combined with the Chesebrough Manufacturing Company, the makers of Vaseline, in 1955.
+By the 1950s, Pond’s was firmly situated in the middle to lower end of the cosmetic market.
+One way to survive in this market was to be large and it was perhaps because of this that it combined with the Chesebrough Manufacturing Company, the makers of Vaseline – in 1955.
 The two companies were no strangers, Pond’s chairman, Clifford M. Baker was also a director at Chesebrough.
 It was a good match and the new company, Chesebrough-Pond’s, would go on to become stronger than its component parts.

 |1846||Theron T. Pond produces a witch hazel extract initially sold as Golden Treasure.|